adriculous/personal-assistant-app/README.md

 # Personal Assistant App
-My final project for the [Skillcrush](https://skillcrush.com) Python course.
+An personal organizer that handles and manages different types of lists, such as a to-do list, a contact list, and a birthday dates list.
+Users can add and remove items, as well as being able to view the entire list as well.

-### Features
+### Features and Skills
-- Easy to use GUI via Remi Library
-- Add, remove, and retrieve stored contacts list, birthdays list, and to-do items list
+- [Remi Library](https://www.remigui.com/) for [GUI](https://docs.python.org/3/faq/gui.html) - converts Python code into HTML
+- Lists are stored in one JSON file
-- Custom error messages
+- Custom classes and methods that includes custom error messages

-### See it in action!
+**See it in action!** [repl](https://repl.it/@adriculous/Personal-Assistant-App)
-Visit the [repl](https://repl.it/@adriculous/Personal-Assistant-App) to test and play around.

 ### Future Plans
 When I get better at Python programming, I'd like to expand this personal assistant app as practice.
-Features will include groceries list and a list of favorite hobbies, movies, music, etc. I also plan on learning more about Python's GUI module and the Remi Library.
+Planned features include a groceries list and a list of favorite hobbies, movies, music, etc. I also plan on learning more about Python's GUI module and the Remi Library with a better, attractive-looking interface.

 ### Some Links if You're Bored
 - [The ADRICULOUS Life](https://adriculous.life) - personal (non-niche) blog